 |borrows money from a primary production company for other purposes,||NOT a personal primary production liability.|

 The Farm Management Deposits scheme (see Farm Management Deposits on the Department of Agriculture, Water and the Environment website) was launched on 2 March 1999 and replaces the Income Equalisation Deposits and Farm Management Bonds schemes.
 The entire amount of farming profit is taken into account as income in the initial year (i.e. including the amount deposited in the scheme).
 A withdrawal from the scheme is not assessed as income.
 The deposits are the personal assets of the farmer and are subject to the deeming provisions.

 Explanation: The purpose of the scheme is to allow primary producers to stabilise before tax incomes alleviating tax disadvantages from fluctuating incomes.

 Act reference: Taxation Laws Amendment (Farm Management Deposits) Act 1998

 Policy reference: SS Guide 184.108.40.206 Assessment of income for sole traders & partnerships, 220.127.116.11 Assessment of business deductions & losses for sole traders & partnerships, 18.104.22.168 Assessment of Assets for Sole Traders, 22.214.171.124 Assessment of Assets for Partnerships

 Interest rate subsidies

-Interest rate subsidies from the Department of Agriculture are exempt income under SSAct section 8(8)(c).
+Interest rate subsidies from the Department of Agriculture, Water and the Environment are exempt income under SSAct section 8(8)(c).

-Landcare grants from the Department of Agriculture are usually made to Landcare Groups for projects that will benefit the community (e.g. improvements to catchment areas).
+Landcare grants from the Department of Agriculture, Water and the Environment are usually made to Landcare Groups for projects that will benefit the community (e.g. improvements to catchment areas).
 However, some grants are paid to individuals.
 Grants to individuals are income.

 Industry based lump sum payments